connexcs/docs/my-account.md

 Users can make their payments at any time with such ease.
 All they have to do is:

 1. Click on the Make Payment button.
-2. Fill out the details of pop-up.
-3. Click on Submit Payment.

 ![alt text][payments]

-4. Select the payment mode.
+3. Select the payment mode.
-5. Select the amount.
+4. Select the amount.
+5. Click on Submit Payment.

+![alt text][payments-1]

 ## Packages